 Student loans are money that must be repaid.
 Loans are legal obligations.
-You are required to repay ALL Student Loans regardless if you didn't like the education you received, didn't get a job in your field of study, or are having financial difficulty.
+Students are required to repay ALL Student Loans regardless of whether they didn't like the education received, ability to get a job in a preferred field of study, or financial difficulty.

 Types of Loans